Fintech, payment, e-money, MSB and banking licenses — a guide to different types of licenses

 Summary

 Fintech formations have to deal with a complicated set of rules and regulations.
-Be it a payment formation, an electronic money institution (EMIs/AEMIs), a money transmission business (MSBs), or a fully licensed bank, it gives various rights and imposes distinct responsibilities.
-With payment and EMI licenses, firms are allowed to carry out exchanges, present e-money, or keep client cash on their behalf, while the registration as an MSB, in this case, Canada, includes actions akin to funds transfers, trade of currency, and virtual asset services.
+Be it a payment formation, an electronic money institution (EMIs/AEMIs), a funds transmission business (MSBs), or a fully licensed bank, it gives various rights and imposes distinct responsibilities.
+With payment and EMI licenses, firms are allowed to carry out exchanges, present e-money, or keep client cash on their behalf, while the enrollment as an MSB, in this case, Canada, includes actions akin to funds transfers, trade of currency, and virtual asset services.

 The scope of legal permissions is the most extensive; however, it demands the bank to meet strict capital and governance standards and be subject to regular inspections.
 Regardless of the type of authorization, financial formations are obligated to put in place effective compliance actions, safeguard systems, guarantee transparency of client communication, and possess strong operational capabilities.